Ready! PR! Fight!

 • Ask yourself, How you would implement the feature/bugfix?
 How would you do it differently?

-• is their changes appropriate, in scope or out of scope, for the ticket/issue?
+• Consider the ticket: is their changes appropriate? are they in scope or out of scope?

 Categorise Errors into Three Buckets